Dangers of Mixing Lorazepam and Alcohol

 The best way to avoid an overdose is to abstain from alcohol when taking lorazepam-based medications.
 Mixing the two is risky and can lead to irreversible consequences.

 Am I Addicted to Lorazepam and Alcohol?

 Lorazepam is a benzodiazepine.
 This class of drugs is often prescribed for anxiety; however, some patients are at high risk for physical and psychological addiction to this drug.
-Lorazepam gives users a buzz similar to the buzz most people experience when they drink alcohol.
+Lorazepam gives users a buzz similar to what most people experience when they drink alcohol.
 In addition, some users build up tolerance to the drug and must take higher doses to relieve their symptoms.
-If you're taking lorazepam under the care of a doctor, your doctor should monitor you for symptoms of addiction.
-Occasional use of lorazepam to relieve anxiety is probably not a problem; however, you may be addicted to lorazepam if you have any of the following symptoms:
+The following symptoms may indicate misuse of the drug:

 Dangers of Mixing Alcohol with Other Benzodiazepines